shalikadulaj/IoT-Mini-Project-1/README.md

 	Amazon Managed Grafana > All workspaces > Select workspace created above > Authentication > Assign new user or group > Select User > Make admin

-If you cant find user you have to add a using below method
+If you cant find user, you have to add a user by below method

 	IAM Identity Center > Users >  Add user (giving email and other information)